Hero's Journey Trials: How to Fill the Middle of Your Story with Conflict

-If you’ve ever written a book, you know that writing the middle of your story is tough.
-There’s a reason the saying “muddle through the middle” is common language in a writer’s conversation.
-Your protagonist must face Hero’s Journey Trials and make Allies and Enemies in these moments.
-How can you do this?
+If you've ever written a book, you know that writing the middle of your story is tough.
+There's a reason the saying “muddle through the middle” is common language in a writer's conversation.
+Your protagonist must face the Hero's Journey Trials and make Allies and Enemies in these moments.
+Let's look at how it's done.

-By studying The Hero’s Journey, an age-old story structure theorized by Joseph Campbell.
-When you master the Hero’s Journey’s twelve steps, constructing the middle of your story—by focusing on tests and Trials—gets easier.
+When you master the Hero's Journey's twelve steps, an age-old story structure theorized by Joseph Campbell, constructing the middle of your story—full of tests and trials—gets easier.

 In this article, you'll learn writing strategies to help you raise the stakes and successfully develop one of twelve important steps in the Hero's Journey—and the longest one at that.